-The coordination of different transport modes, synchromodality and hinterland connections will need to be optimised, for instance using digitisation.
+The coordination of different transport modes, synchromodality and hinterland connections will need to be optimized, for instance using digitization.
 It is not without reason that parties (particularly larger parties) are focusing increasingly on logistics integration and IT implementation.
 At the same time, port operators across the world are continuing to create global terminal networks that enable reliable service levels and working methods.

 The European hinterland is characterised by the presence of various well-developed logistics zones.
 At first glance, these zones appear to form a threat to the larger seaports, but by moving with the market and investing in new developments, the seaports can convert these threats into new opportunities.
 The interaction between seaports and inland ports will result in the development of a larger logistics pool comprising multiple logistics zones, in which a further integration of intermodal transport and supply chain management will result in new services and added value.
 The availability of fast, efficient and reliable intermodal connections is one of the most important conditions in this.